cern-eos/eos/doc/diopside/manual/interfaces.rst

    # convert files on injection only if they are smaller than 1M
    eos space config ssd space.policy.conversion.injection.size=<1000000

+   # convert files on access only if they are bigger than 1G
+   eos space config ec space.policy.conversion.access.size=>1000000000

+   # convert files on access only if they are smaller than 1M
+   eos space config ec space.policy.conversion.access.size=<1000000

 .. index::
    pair: Shared Filesystem; Redirection

 Shared Filesystem Redirection
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^